mdrain/dynalist-help/_articles/working-with-lists.md

 To convert a list to a document, simply drag it to the file pane on the left.

 > Known bug: dragging to the empty space at the bottom doesn't work right now — drop it among existing files instead.

+## Linking to other lists

+It's easy to link to other lists in Dynalist.

+Type `[[` to trigger the suggestion popup, and then you can type to search for the list you want to link to.
+After selecting a list with `Up`, `Down`, and `Enter`, the link markdown will be automatically inserted for you.